 Putting together a gift basket

-When it comes to putting together a care package for a holiday present, set a budget and go from there. $35 for example would allow you to give someone the Gerber Firestarter, Emergency Bivy Sleeping Bag, and the 299 piece medical kit.
+When it comes to putting together a care package for a holiday present, set a budget and go from there.
+For the cost of a dinner out for example would allow you to give someone the Gerber Firestarter, Emergency Bivy Sleeping Bag, and the 299 piece medical kit.
 That is a good start to being more prepared!

 I usually get paper gift bags and use those or get creative and put gifts in a cheese box that formerly housed a 20 lb wheel of Amish Cheddar.
 Our little farm stand offers these for $5 and they are great for storing small things.
 People don’t just throw them away like paper.

 Help out a fellow human on a big project

 If you have a friend or family member that wants to do some prepper projects then offer to lend them your time for an afternoon or for a specific task.
 Helping someone out with labor is a great gift.
 There are times when a fellow prepper may need help getting a barn finished, shearing sheep, digging, getting their garden prepped, harvesting, etc.

 Maybe you know a couple that could use some free childcare while they work on a project?

 These are just some suggestions and I bet you can think of a lot more things to do to help out those around you in lieu of a gift from the store.

 If you have priced what a quart jar of good jam made with even mediocre ingredients costs then I bet you have been shocked.
 The same jam I make at home with more fruit and less sugar costs 70% less than what you can buy it for!
 People love homemade foods.